CHAPTERS 27-29

 No answer.

 The screen remained dormant, yet the computer still appeared to be running.
-Richard couldn’t be sure whether or not Sesame was simply ignoring him—or maybe he had uploaded himself onto the internet, never to be heard from again.
+Richard couldn’t be sure whether or not Sesame was simply ignoring him—or maybe it had uploaded itself onto the internet, never to be heard from again.

 “Well…” Eve said, incredulous.